Chad Henne: Kansas City Chiefs

 On March 16, 2018, Henne signed a two-year contract with the Kansas City Chiefs.
-In the 2018 season, Henne was the backup to Patrick Mahomes.
-He appeared in one game in the 2018 season, Week 17 against the Oakland Raiders.
+In the 2018 season, Henne was the backup to Patrick Mahomes, and made a single appearance in Week 17 against the Oakland Raiders.
 On September 1, 2019, Henne was placed on injured reserve.
-He was designated for return from injured reserve on October 23, 2019, and began practicing with the team.
-On November 2, he was activated off injured reserve.
-Henne did not play a snap all season but won his first championship when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
+He was designated for return from injured reserve on October 23 and began practicing with the team, eventually being re-activated on November 2.
+In the 2019 season, although Henne did not play a snap, he won his first championship when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

 Henne re-signed with the Chiefs on a two-year contract on March 19, 2020.
-In Week 7, against the Denver Broncos, he came into the game in relief of Mahomes and scored a rushing touchdown in the 43–16 victory.
-It was his first rushing touchdown since December 2, 2012, against the Buffalo Bills.
-On December 30, 2020, with the Chiefs locking up the number 1 seed, head coach Andy Reid announced that Henne would start the Chiefs season finale against the Los Angeles Chargers due to them resting their starters.
-It would be Henne's first start since Week 3 of the 2014 season when he was with the Jaguars.
-In the game, Henne threw for 218 yards and 2 touchdowns in the 38–21 loss.
-On January 17, 2021, in the Chiefs divisional playoff game against the Cleveland Browns, Henne came into the game in relief of Mahomes in the third quarter after Mahomes left the game with a concussion.
-Henne threw for only 66 yards and an interception; however, Henne had a 3rd down run late in the 4th quarter that gained 12 yards, which ran critical time off the clock and left the Chiefs inches from a first down.
-On the subsequent play, his pass to Tyreek Hill led to the first down, allowing the Chiefs to run out the clock and preserve a 22–17 victory.
+In Week 7 against the Denver Broncos, he came into the game in relief of Mahomes and scored a rushing touchdown in the 43–16 victory, his first rushing TD since December 2, 2012, against the Bills.
+On December 30, with the Chiefs locking up the number 1 seed, head coach Andy Reid announced that Henne would start the Chiefs' season finale against the Los Angeles Chargers, resting their starters.
+It would be Henne's first start since Week 3 of the 2014 season with the Jaguars, which saw him throw for 218 yards and two touchdowns in the 21–38 loss.
+On January 17, 2021, in the Divisional Round against the Cleveland Browns, Henne came into the game in relief of Mahomes halfway through the third quarter after the latter left the game with a concussion.
+Through the rest of the game, Henne threw 6 receptions for only 66 yards and an interception.
+However, he ran 13 yards on third-down-and-14 with two minutes left in the game, which ran critical time off the clock and left the Chiefs at fourth-and-one.
+On the subsequent play, his 5-yard pass to Tyreek Hill led to a first down, allowing the Chiefs to run out the clock and preserve a 22–17 victory.

-Henne signed on March 24, 2022, a one-year contract with the Chiefs.
+Henne signed a one-year contract with the Chiefs on March 24, 2022.

-On January 21, 2023, Henne replaced an injured Patrick Mahomes and led a team playoff record 98-yard touchdown drive in the AFC Divisional Round victory over the Jacksonville Jaguars.
+On January 21, 2023, Henne replaced an injured Mahomes and led a franchise playoff record 98-yard touchdown drive in the 27–20 Divisional Round victory over his former Jacksonville Jaguars.